innodoc/innodoc-webapp/README.md

 #### Requirements

-Please make sure you have a current version of [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
-Use your package manager of choice. [nvm](https://github.com/creationix/nvm) is a great alternative to install a current version of Node.js in your home directory.
+Please make sure you have a current version of [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) installed on your system.

+For Node.js use your package manager of choice.
+[nvm](https://github.com/creationix/nvm) is a great alternative to install a current version of Node.js into your home directory.

 The software is built and tested on Linux systems.
 Using it on other operating systems might work, but your mileage may vary.